sidney-eliot/3d-artists-handbook/content/blender.md

 ### Channel Converter

-> [!example] Seperate RGB/ Combine RGB
+> [!example] Separate RGB/ Combine RGB
 >
 >- Allows one to remove a color channel or manipulate a single color channel

-> [!example] Seperate HSV/ Combine HSV
+> [!example] Separate HSV/ Combine HSV

-> [!example] Seperate XYZ/ Combine XYZ
+> [!example] Separate XYZ/ Combine XYZ

 ### Math

 > [!example] Clamp
 >
 >- Set minimum and maximum values
->- Used for when exaple the darks are to dark, one can clamp the lowest dark value
+>- Used for when the darks are too dark.
+One can then clamp the lowest dark value

 > [!example] Math
 >